denovo/notes/github.md

 Merge should only be completed once the other devs have given a +1

 Feature_branches should be between 1-5 days no longer and should be cxreated for single changes.
 Pull requests should be started to early in the process to start the communication

+For changes which will take longer to developer we should use feature_flags